 For Shared Sacred Sites, Nathanael provided coordination between the sub-projects and contributed historical and analytical research, writing on comparative theories (choreographies) of coexistence and on the role historical narrative plays in the expression of identity and practice at shared sacred sites.
 He was also the developer of the project’s website and serves as its current webmaster.

 Vatsal Naresh studies political theory and has degrees in History and Political Science from St. Stephen’s College, Delhi and Columbia University.
 His research focuses on democratic institutions, religious pluralism, violence, and constitution-making.
-Vatsal’s essay on “Pride and Prejudice in Austin’s cornerstone: Passions in the Constituent Assembly of India” is forthcoming in Bhatia, U. (ed) The Indian Constituent Assembly Debates: A Reader.
-He assists the editors of forthcoming volumes on Democracy and Religious Pluralism, and the Philosophy and Institutions of Constitution-making, which emerge from conferences he conceived and organised.
+While at the Center for Democracy, Toleration, and Religion, Vatsal conceived and organised conferences on Democracy and Religious Pluralism, and Constituent Assemblies.
 For the Shared Sacred Sites project, Vatsal has conducted field research in India (Ahmedabad) and Greece (Chania and Thessaly); and curates and contributes to the public outreach material on the website.